How to schedule and download the Agent report?

 This metric represents the cumulative count of chats that were assigned to the agent and successfully resolved by them.

-Example: If a report is generated from March 1 to March 20 and the #resolved by agents column has a value of 190 against the Agent name, this means that the Agent resolved 190 chats out of all the chats they received within 20 days.
+Example: If a report is generated from March 1 to March 20 and the #resolved by agents column has a value of 190 against the Agent name, this means that the Agent resolved 190 chats out of all the chats they were assigned within 20 days.

 Note: Only the agent who successfully closes the chat and resolves it will receive credit for the resolved count, while other stakeholders or agents involved in the same chat will not be credited for resolving it.